FrankyJ578/LSTM-stock-prediction/README.md

 to store the .csv files).

-To run the model, run 'python lstm-stock-prediction.py' in terminal. (hard-coded to run on AAPL.csv, so make sure to have that in data/ folder before running)
+To run the model, run 'python lstm-stock-prediction.py' in terminal. (hard-coded to run on AAPL.csv, so make sure to run data_fetcher.py first to have last 4000 days of AAPL)